Cook Islands : Travel Guide to Rarotonga

 Don’t we all #lovealittleparadise?
 If you are looking for an untouched tropical paradise that is totally not commercialized, has very less tourists and still has its authentic traditional charm – the Cook Islands are for you!
 Most people who I told I was going to the Cook Islands had no idea where it was!
 Do you :)?
 The Cook Islands is an archipelago nation of 15 islands in the South Pacific region, between Tahiti and Fiji.
 Having been to Fiji and Hawaii, I can assure you that the Cook Islands are what you would imagine Hawaii/Fiji was 20-30 years ago – not commercialized, way less crowded and most importantly – so much more affordable!
 We visited two islands on this trip – Rarotonga and Aitutaki.
 Each island is beautiful and diverse in its own way so I have split my travel guides into two posts to keep it separate and give you as much as info as possible.

 The Cook Islands are surprisingly more accessible than you think.
 If you are live in Australia or New Zealand, chances are you already know of the Cook Islands.
-There are tons of easy direct flights from Aussie and NZ to the Cooks.
+There are tons of easy direct flights from Australia and New Zealand to the Cooks.

 The best time to visit is June – Aug which is the dry and cooler season.
 Dec – April is the hotter and wetter months, so there are chances of more rain.
 But since its a tropical place there really is no bad time weather-wise to visit the Cook Islands, although the shoulder months of April, May, September, and October usually provide the best combination of both sunshine, warmth and lower prices :).
 My best travel tip for timing – we always try and visit a destination just at the “end of the shoulder season and beginning of the peak season” .
 So for the Cook Islands we chose end May to early June and we were blessed with fantastic weather for the most part of our trip!